Nurses reject pay offer, demand urgent mediation

 • DHB registered nurses and midwives with more than five years' experience to get an additional 6 per cent pay rise by December next year.

-• Senior members to get a 10 per cent pay increase (two 3 per cent, one four per cent rise) by August 2019.
+• Senior members to get a 10 per cent pay increase (two 3 per cent, one 4 per cent rise) by August 2019.

-• All part-time and causal members to get an additional lump sum payment of $2000 by next month.
+• All part-time and casual members to get an additional lump sum payment of $2000 by next month.

 • On-call allowance will increase from $4.04 to $8 per hour, $6 to $10 on public holidays, by June 2018.